ryansturmer/tableview/README.md

 -------------
 More comprehensive documentation lives here: http://tableview.readthedocs.org/en/latest/

 Running the Tests
 -----------------
 If you are a developer, running the unit tests requires pytest.
-With pytest installed, execute ``py.test`` in the top level directory.
+With pytest installed, execute ``pytest`` in the top level directory.